o-morikawa/Gaugefields.jl/README.md

 in order to implement higher-form gauge fields
  (i.e., 't Hooft twisted boundary condition/flux).]

-[NOTE: O.M. also provide a memory-safer code set than the original one.]
+[NOTE: O.M. also provides a memory-safer code set than the original one.]

 This is a package for lattice QCD codes.
 Treating gauge fields (links), gauge actions with MPI and autograd.